British Columbia Highway 99: West Vancouver and Sea to Sky Highway

 The Lions Gate Bridge continues into West Vancouver and bisects X̱wemelch'stn, an Indian reserve managed by the Squamish Nation.
 Highway 99 briefly travels west onto Marine Drive after an interchange and crosses the Capilano River to the Park Royal Shopping Centre, where it turns north onto Taylor Way.
-The highway then passes through a residential neighbourhood and reaches an interchange with Highway 1, part of the Trans-Canada Highway (TCH).
+The highway then passes through a residential neighbourhood and reaches an interchange with Highway 1, part of the Trans-Canada Highway.
 Highway 99 joins Highway 1 on the Upper Levels Highway, a four-lane freeway that travels west through residential neighbourhoods on the south side of Cypress Mountain.
-The freeway makes several gradual turns as it ascends the foothills of Cypress Mountain; Highway 1 splits from the highway to serve the Horseshoe Bay ferry terminal, a major hub for BC Ferries, as it continues onward to Vancouver Island.
+The freeway makes several gradual turns as it ascends the foothills of Cypress Mountain; Highway 1 splits from the highway to serve the Horseshoe Bay ferry terminal, a major hub for BC Ferries in Horseshoe Bay, as it continues onward to Vancouver Island.